HCR-Smart-Wheelchair-2023/Smart-Wheelchair-Main/README.md

 - If using the robot not simulation set the MODE environment variable to 'robot'

-## On the Raspberry PI
+### On the Raspberry PI

-- SSH into the PI with user "hpr" and then run the following to start the serve
+- SSH into the PI with user "hpr" and then run the following to start the server.

 - TODO this start shell script still needs to be made, currently the PI is started using a python script in a directory I can't remember.
 Eventually this should be set up as a make command that SSHs into the PI and starts this script.
 (Potentially this could be part of the start up sequence of the script that communicates with the PI?)